Interstellar-Network/interstellar-docs-tech/developers/Milestones/M3/local-demo-with-docker.md

 ### Step 2: Test Transactions with conditional validations

 :::note Test Setup
-For simplicity during Milestone 3 testing — and to minimize the need for testnet tokens — the **sender and receiver addresses are set to the same account**, except for Solana (which uses a predefined address).
+For simplicity during Milestone 3 testing — and to minimize the need for testnet tokens — the **sender and receiver addresses are set to the same account**.
 This setup accelerates testing for curators by avoiding manual address inputs, while still allowing us to validate transaction generation and submission without requiring external token funding.
 :::